stackpress/lib/docs/Types.md

 **Usage**

 Used by `Request` class constructor for initialization with various request components and metadata.

-## Session Types
+## 8. Session Types

-The following types define session management structures.
+The following types define session management structures for user state tracking and persistence.

-### Session
+### 8.1.
+Session

 Session data container supporting object or Map representations.